mahendranv/mahendranv.github.io/_posts/kotlin/2021-05-01-kotlin-value-class.md

 image: /assets/covers/kotlin_value_cls.jpg
 description: >
   Value classes introduced in Kotlin 1.5.
 What's so special about it and where do I use it?
-  How the byte code looks for a value class?
+  How does the byte code look for a value class?
 sitemap: false
 hide_last_modified: false
 tags: [kotlin, android]